Actively Recruiting

 • Pregnancy consultation between 8 and 10 weeks gestation

-• At least one of the following risk factors for spontaneous preterm birth: prior spontaneous preterm birth between 24 and 36 weeks, preterm premature rupture of membranes (PPROM) before 36 weeks in a previous pregnancy, or prior spontaneous second-trimester pregnancy loss between 14 and 24 weeks
+• History of at least one of the following risk factors: prior spontaneous preterm birth between 24 and 36 weeks, PPROM before 36 weeks in previous pregnancy, or prior spontaneous second-trimester pregnancy loss between 14 and 24 weeks

 Not Eligible